eistakovskii/NLP_Toolbox/TEXT_CLASSIFICATION/README.md

     --file_path PATH_TO_YOUR_DATA.csv \
     --max_epoch_num 10 \
     --output_dir trained_models \
-    --model MODEL NAME or PATH TO YOUR MODEL \
-    --nickname YOUR_MODEL \ # e.g. bert-base-multilingual-cased
+    --model MODEL NAME or PATH TO YOUR MODEL \ # e.g. bert-base-multilingual-cased --nickname YOUR_MODEL \ # e.g. mbert
     --say_when 5 \
     --zero_means WHAT_0_STANDS_FOR \ # e.g. Negative
     --one_means WHAT_1_STANDS_FOR # e.g. Positive